-Note 1: Handicap allowances in a handicap competition must be laid down by the Committee in the conditions under which the competition is to be played (Rules of Golf, Rule 33-1).
+Note 1: Handicap allowances in a handicap competition must be laid down by the Committee in the conditions under which the competition is to be played (Rules of Golf, Committee Procedures Section).

-Note 2: The committee in charge of a competition to be played over an extended period may provide, in the conditions of the tournament, that a player's EGA Handicap may be changed during a competition.
+Note 2: The committee in charge of a competition to be played over an extended period may provide, in the Terms of the Competition, that a player's EGA Handicap may be changed during a competition.